 - The American Evaluation Association has a daily blog with many posts discussing COVID-19 related issues.

 By James Noble, Peter O'Flynn, and Anne Kazimirski .

 How to turn your theory of change into a plan for measurement, the five types of data you will need to pay attention to, and how to prioritise what to measure.

 On 3 June 2020.

 How do you evaluate when everything around you is constantly changing?
 We're shifting to a developmental evaluation approach for our work on the Building Connections Fund.
 Elizabeth Parker explains how.

-The Covid-19 crisis has resulted in urgent need, vanishing resources and huge uncertainty.
-In the midst of all of this, there’s new opportunities to use creativity, coordination and adaptation to gather data and evidence.
+In the midst of the Covid-19 crisis there are new opportunities to use creativity, coordination and adaptation to gather data and evidence.